hobo1618/open-sat/docs/reading-and-writing/standard-english-conventions/boundaries.md

 ### Commas
 Commas are tricky in English.
 In this short section we’ll be looking **ONLY** at the rules governing comma usage between clauses.

+Is this correct?

+> ?
+I like cats, they are fluffy.

+No. This is what's known as a *run-on* or *comma splice*.

 The basic rule is that a comma **cannot** join two complete sentences.
 These sentences, therefore,

 :::info
 ℹ️ When two full sentences are incorrectly joined with a comma, we call this a *comma splice* or *run-on sentences*.